ModeShape/modeshape-performance/README.md

 ## Usage

 To use the framework in its current version, you need to use Maven (2.x or greater).
-Once you have the source code, all you need to run is `mvn test` either from the parent module (which means that all the tests against all the repositories will be run) or from any of the submodules which test a particular repository.
+Once you have the source code, all you need to run is `mvn clean install` from the parent module (which means that all the tests against all the repositories will be run).

 ### Reporting

 Once the test have been run, the following reports are generated:

     * <module-name>/target/test-classes/perf-report.txt - a plain text file, which contains some statistical information (5 number summary and standard deviation) for each test run
-    * <module-name>/target/test-classes/barchart.html (experimental) - a HTML file which uses [Google Charts] (http://code.google.com/apis/chart/) to produce a simple barchart with the same statistical information as above.
-At the moment, this report is only generated for the modeshape-2.x-tests module and will probably change in the future
+    * perf-tests-report/target/test-classes/google-box-chart.html - an HTML which displays box charts using Google Charts API

 ## Tests